 - Fraudulent loans

-After a trustee believes that the debtor has hidden assets, funds or property, an investigation can take place.
-There are a variety of fraudulent practices that can take place, which include the transferring of real property or sums of money to children or other family members, filing multiple cases in different states and using stolen Social Security identification numbers.
+After a trustee believes that the debtor has hidden assets, funds, or property, an investigation can take place.
+There are a variety of fraudulent practices that can occur, which include the transferring of real property or sums of money to children or other family members, filing multiple cases in different states, and using stolen Social Security identification numbers.
 Whatever the cause of bankruptcy fraud, the consequences will be negative.
 Trying to file for bankruptcy in the future will be substantially more difficult because bankruptcy attorneys will not be very willing to represent their cases.

 Credit Card Fraud